- Enter a product

-The main use-case within a Point of Sale (POS) system is to manage your products and to checkout and print invoices.
+The main use-case within a Point of Sale (POS) system is to manage your stock and to checkout and print invoices.

-TabShop comes with four example products (burger, cookie, ...), so that you can play around after installing TabShop.
+TabShop by default comes with four example products (burger, cookie, ...), so that you can play around after installing TabShop.
 You can easily delete those example products and replace them with your own stock.

 Create your own product by selecting the product management view with a click on the barcode tile on the startscreen.

 The product management view shows a list of all your defined products that are available in your business.
 The list also shows products where the stock quantity is zero, so that you can click and restock all your products.
 See below a screenshot of the product management view.